ustaxes/UsTaxes/docs/CONTRIBUTING.md

 1. To set up your machine for development, review the [Architecture doc](ARCHITECTURE.md), for required links to set up NPM 6 and Rust.

 1. Next, fork and clone this repo.
+This project uses git submodules to track each tax year, so you should clone using `git clone --recursive`.
+If you have already cloned and need to clone the submodules, you may use `git submodule init`, `git submodule update`.

 1. Run `npm ci` to install the package versions referenced in `package-lock.json`.
 If your feature requires a new dependency, add it using `npm install <package-name>@<version>` to avoid affecting other dependencies in `package-lock.json`.